PetropoulakisPanagiotis/nearest-neighbor-search/README.md

 git clone https://github.com/PetropoulakisPanagiotis/neighbors-problem.git
 ```
 # Tutorial
-* This repository contains a [tutorial](https://github.com/PetropoulakisPanagiotis/neighbors-problem/tree/master/tutorial) for newcomers
+* This repository contains a [tutorial](https://github.com/PetropoulakisPanagiotis/neighbors-problem/tree/master/tutorial) for the newcomers

 # How It Works
 * Lsh: Each model stores the data points in L hash tables.
 Every new query is hashed and is <br />  compared with the data of one specific bucket